alextidd/nf-low_input_trees/README.md

 It is most important to set the `--genome_build` and `--sequencing_type` correctly and to provide reference files.
-If running from the Wellcome Sanger Institute's LSF cluter and using build hg38, paths to the reference files used by `hairpin`, `cgpVAF`, and `Sequoia` can be set using the `sanger_hg38`
+If running from the Wellcome Sanger Institute's LSF cluster and using build hg38, paths to the reference files used by `hairpin`, `cgpVAF`, and `Sequoia` can be set using the `sanger_hg38`
 profile: